-The Curriculum Office is invested in the implementation of the East Windsor Portrait of the Graduate curriculum from kindergarten through 12th grade.
-Rigorous standards inform our instructional practice and provide a guide for us to align our assessment of teaching and learning, especially in core areas of literacy, mathematics and science.
-We evaluate and revise all aspects of our approach with the goal that all East Windsor graduates be informed life-long learners, responsible citizens, and self-aware individuals.
-Our investment in student achievement includes providing high quality instruction through the continued professional development offered to teachers.
-These high standards provide the vision for our educator professional development, our instructional budget proposals, our teacher evaluation goals, and all other teaching and learning initiatives.
+The Curriculum Office is committed to realizing the East Windsor Portrait of the Graduate across all grades.
+We believe that rigorous standards are the foundation for effective teaching and learning, especially in core areas like literacy, math, and science.
+Our goal is to empower every East Windsor student to be an informed lifelong learner, a responsible citizen, and a self-aware individual.
+To achieve this, we invest in high-quality instruction through ongoing teacher professional development, strategically allocating resources, and aligning our teacher evaluation goals with our instructional initiatives.

-- Secured \$183,000 grant to fund a comprehensive summer academy that blends academics and physical activity over six weeks. - Continued Partnership with EastConn to implement a multi-tiered system of support (MTSS) at all schools.
-This work will allow us to better meet the needs of students across our academic and behavioral programming. - Continued the use of Illustrative Mathematics in grades K-12 to increase rigor of instruction and continue to help improve student learning. - Continued the use of Savvas literacy resources in grades K-10 to increase rigor of instruction and continue to help improve student learning.
+Successfully obtained a \$183,000 grant to launch a six-week summer academy integrating academics and physical activity over six weeks.

+The department continues to partner with EastConn to implement a multi-tiered system of support (MTSS) at all schools.
+This initiative will proactively enhance our academic and behavioral programs to better serve our students.

+Continued use of Illustrative Mathematics in grades K-12 and Savvas literacy resources in grades K-10 to increase rigor of instruction and continue to advance student academic growth.

-- The awarding of a Perkins Grant allowed us to expand our Career and Technical Education coursework at the high school to ensure students have more opportunities to explore post-secondary opportunities. - Expanded high school course offerings to align with The National Center for College and Career Transitions include Advanced Placement Art & Design, 2D Design, 3D Design, Business Concepts II, and Introduction to Marketing. - Continued use of iReady reading and math diagnostics in grades K-8 allow us to more accurately analyze student data and assist teachers in making instructional adjustments that better meet students needs. - Continued the use of Gizmos, Reflex, and Frax while also expanding the use of Science4US at the elementary and middle school.
-These resources are used by all students to improve skills associated with math and science instruction. - Continued use of ExactPath reading, language arts, and math diagnostics in our high school allows educators to more accurately analyze student data and assist the district and teachers to make instructional adjustments. - Continued use of Acadience Mathematics screeners which assist teachers in monitoring students' mathematics proficiency at the elementary and middle schools. - Continued the use of a new phonics and phonemic awareness program in grades K-3 which builds students' knowledge of letter-sound relationships while supporting students' reading and writing. - Implemented Number Corner K-2 to strengthen students' foundational math skills and Purposeful Play PK-K to promote collaboration and early academic readiness through structured, play-based learning
+The Perkins Grant has enabled us to significantly expand Career and Technical Education offerings at the high school, broadening students' access to post-secondary exploration.

+In collaboration with administrators, high school course offerings have been expanded to align with The National Center for College and Career Transitions include Advanced Placement Art & Design, 2D Design, 3D Design, Business Concepts II, and Introduction to Marketing.

+iReady reading and math diagnostics in grades K-8 continue to provide valuable data enabling us to accurately analyze student performance and assist teachers in making targeted instructional adjustments that better meet individual students needs.

+To enhance math and science instruction, we maintained the use of Gizmos, Reflex, and Frax, and expanded the integration of Science4US at the elementary and middle school levels.
+These resources are designed to strengthen student skills.

+Use of ExactPath reading, language arts, and math diagnostics in our high school allows educators to more accurately analyze student data and assist the district and teachers to make instructional adjustments.

+Acadience Mathematics screeners continue to assist teachers in monitoring students' mathematics proficiency at the elementary and middle schools.

+A new phonics and phonemic awareness program in grades K-3 builds students' knowledge of letter-sound relationships while supporting students' reading and writing.

+The implementation of Number Corner in grades K-2 strengthens students' foundational math skills.

+Purposeful Play in PK-K promotes collaboration and early academic readiness through structured, play-based learning.